mariojlunam/FlaskApp/README.md

 Example of a Flask App that retrieves data and get features by bbox built from 2 points,

-It uses spatial functionality in the backend to return valid a geojson ready to render on a map or for some post-processing analysis
+It uses spatial functionality in the backend to return valid a geojson ready to be rendered on a map or for some post-processing analysis

 Usefull when you need to display data based on the userviewport of an app, you get features based on the bbox of the user viewports.